Raptyyy/rapty_ac_vr_guide/README.md

 - High Quality - [Link here](https://acstuff.club/s/Lywh)

 ### General Patch Settings
-"**Audio > Decompress Samples**" recommended to enable it if you have more than 16GB of RAM, helps with CPU load.
+**Audio > Decompress Samples** recommended to have it `enabled` if you have more than 16GB of RAM, helps with CPU load.
-"**New KN5 loader**" recommended to have it enabled, helps with memory usage
+**New KN5 loader** recommended to have it `enabled`, helps with memory usage
 CPU optimizations:
-- "**Flatten nodes**" keep it enabled
+- **Flatten nodes** keep it `enabled`
-- "**Chunks optimization**" helps with CPU load.
-Set it to Advanced unless you have issues, then keep it at Basic.
+- **Chunks optimization** helps with CPU load.
+Set it to `Advanced` unless you have issues (like the screen going black), then keep it at `Basic`.
-- "**Limit audio for other cars**" set it to Always if you have a slower PC.
+- **Limit audio for other cars** set it to `Always` if you have a slower PC.
 GPU optimizations:
-- "**Optimize meshes some more**" helps with GPU load
+- **Optimize meshes some more** helps with GPU load, have it `enabled`
-- "**Deduplicate meshes**" helps with VRAM
+- "**Deduplicate meshes**" helps with VRAM, have it `enabled`
-- "**Upgrade AC textures**" will make certain textures more efficient VRAM wise, don't enable this if you have a low amount of free disk space.
+- "**Upgrade AC textures**" will make certain textures more efficient VRAM wise, recommended to have it `enabled`.
+Don't enable this if you have a low amount of free disk space.

 ### Extra FX
-Extra FX doesnt work in VR so this will have no effect, keep it disabled if you don't ever use Extra FX.
+Extra FX doesnt work in VR so this will have no effect, keep it `disabled` if you don't ever use Extra FX.

 ### Graphics Adjustments
-"**AMD FidelityFX SuperResolution"** also known as "FSR" is an upscaler that can help with performance by rendering the game at a lower resolution and then upscaling the image.
+**AMD FidelityFX SuperResolution** also known as "FSR" is an upscaler that can help with performance by rendering the game at a lower resolution and then upscaling the image.
 Should only be needed for lower end PCs.
 LOD settings:
-- "**Force low-res drivers for other cars in first person view"** enable for performance
+- **Force low-res drivers for other cars in first person view** have it `enabled` for performance
-- "**Multiplier for car LODs**" this sets how far away the car LOD (level of detail) will change, lower multiplier will help with performance but can make cars look worse up close, for performance set it to 75%.
+- **Multiplier for car LODs** this sets how far away the car LOD (level of detail) will change, lower multiplier will help with performance but can make cars look worse up close, for performance set it to `75%`.
-- "**Multiplier for track LODs**" same thing as car LODs but for the track, I would recommend not going below 80% as it can cause issues.
+- **Multiplier for track LODs** same thing as car LODs but for the track, I would recommend not going below `80%` as it can cause issues.
-- "**Multiplier for trees LODs**" same thing as car LODs but for 3D trees, you can set it to 0% for best performance if you don't care about 3D trees.
+- **Multiplier for trees LODs** same thing as car LODs but for 3D trees, you can set it to `0% for best performance` if you don't care about 3D trees, otherwise keep it around `100%`.
-- "**Add extra collider-based LODs for distant cars**" will make low quality LODs for cars that don't have them, can help a lot in dense lobbies like VDC.
+- **Add extra collider-based LODs for distant cars** will make low quality LODs for cars that don't have them, can help a lot in dense lobbies like VDC, recommended to have it `enabled`.
 Set the "Limit LODless cars" to a low value between 5 to 10 for best performance.
-"**Post processing antialiasing**" set to Disabled as post process AA doesnt work in VR (Will update this if it changes) "**Accessible color buffer > Full resolution for better quality"** you can disable this for a tiny boost in performance "**Draw grooves over track, but before dynamic entities**" Can help with performance but can also cause issues on some track (Like mirror / see through roads), use with caution.
+**Post processing antialiasing** set to `disabled` as post process AA doesnt work in VR (Will update this if it changes)
+**Accessible color buffer > Full resolution for better quality** set to `disabled` for a tiny boost in performance
+**Draw grooves over track, but before dynamic entities** Can help with performance but can also cause issues on some track (Like mirror / see through roads), use with caution.

 ### lighting FX
-"**Cars casting lights**" set this to a lower amount for better performance in dense lobbies, lights are expensive performance wise.
+**Cars casting lights** set this to a lower amount like `5` for better performance in dense lobbies, lights are expensive performance wise.
-"**Disable mirroring in first person view**" helps with performance a bit "**Enable lighting in reflections**" disable for a performance boost
+**Disable mirroring in first person view**"helps with performance a bit, have it `enabled`
+**Enable lighting in reflections** `disabled` for a performance boost

 ### Neck FX
 Not related to performance but there are good NeckFX scripts for VR to enhance immersion or comfort, here are two most popular ones: